 In early 2013, Dubai announced the commencing of the project.
 Three years later, the water canal was opened in late 2016.
 Being at the center of downtown, this is the best place in Dubai to view the stunning skyline of Dubai.
-Apart from being a tourist attraction in the city, the canal also functions as a means of transport.
+Apart from being a tourist attraction in the city, the canal also functions as a transport.
 Dubai Water Canal is noteworthy for its excellent environmental friendliness.

-Sights to see near Dubai Water Canal
+Sights to see near Water Canal Dubai

 You can take a ferry from Al Gubhaiba to the end of the water canal, where the Dubai Canal water taxi station is.
 Such a ferry ride will be the best way to enjoy the entire length of the Creek and Dubai Water Canal.
-A ride from Ghubaiba to water canal will show you the complete picture of Dubai’s development.
-You will start from the oldest settlement of Dubai’s heritage district in Shindaga.
+A ride from Ghubaiba to the water canal will show you the complete picture of Dubai’s development.
+You will start from the oldest settlement of Dubai’s heritage district in the Shindaga.
 Some of those mud-colored buildings are hundreds of years old.
-From there itself, if you look towards Deira side, those are the earliest skyscrapers in Dubai during the 70s.
+From there itself, if you look towards Deira’s side, those are the earliest skyscrapers in Dubai during the 70s.

 The new center of attraction in Dubai

 Once the water canal development is complete, Dubai Water Canal will surpass Dubai Marina in everything.
 The proposed projects include three massive developments, including the Gate Towers, Jumeirah, and The Peninsula.
 One of which will be a retail outlet sprawling over 300 thousand square kilometers and three floors with a rooftop garden and park.
 The peninsula will expand the existing Jumeirah Beach park, which will add a kilometer more beach area to the park.